-The nutrients contained in sauerkraut include vitamin B12, which is required for the formation of blood and the structure of the cell nuclei, in addition to vitamin C, which increases the body’s immune defense.
+The nutrients it contains include vitamin B12, which is required for the formation of blood and the structure of the cell nuclei, in addition to vitamin C, which increases the body's immune defense.

 Vitamin B12 is usually found only in foods of animal origin (meat, especially liver, fish, milk, eggs).
 It is present in sauerkraut as a bacterial waste product.

-Other healthy ingredients in this fermented food are minerals such as calcium, magnesium and potassium, trace elements such as iodine, iron and zinc as well as vitamins B6 and K.
+Other favorable ingredients in this fermented food are minerals such as calcium, magnesium and potassium, trace elements such as iodine, iron, and zinc as well as vitamins B6 and K.

 No need to cook